NicolaiFurtado/forseti-code-challenge/README.md

 1. Start your server on local machine.
 2. Import the 'web-scraping.sql' dump into your MySql Database.
 3. Download the files to your folder where your server is redirected.
-4. Edit the search.php file on line 9 and change host, database, user and password as per your requirement Database.
+4. Edit the connection.php file on line 9 and change host, database, user and password as per your requirement Database.
 ```

 ## ⚙ Running the tests